tubemogul/puppet-aerospike/README.markdown

 #### Class aerospike

-#### `version`
+##### `version`

-Version of aerospike to install.
+Version of the aerospike database engine to install.

 Default: `3.7.2`

 ##### `download_dir`

-Directory where to download the archive becore unpacking it.
+Directory where to download the archive before unpacking it.

 Default: `/usr/local/src`